mobizt/Firebase-ESP-Client/src/README.md

-#### Set (put) the binary data from file to the defined node if defined node's ETag matched the ETag value.
+#### Set the binary data from file to the defined node if defined node's ETag matched the ETag value.

 param **`fbdo`** The pointer to Firebase Data Object.